 Our biggest sponsor of all, of course, is our audience.
 Without people coming to see our shows, we wouldn’t have an excuse to have this much fun!
 Thank you, everyone.

 - The building is owned by the County of Beaver but they are under no obligation to provide funding for any of our projects.
-That’s why we’re proud to say they helped us out with financial assistance for our movie project.
+That’s why we’re proud to say they helped us out with financial assistance for our movie project, and helped us out with a grant for the 217-18 Junior Players.

 - The Village of Holden donates the printing of our brochures and scripts for Showcase.
 In addition, they too helped out with a grant towards our movie project.